wsshin/fd3d/README.md

 		fd3d -i INPUT_NAME

-	For multiple processors, execute:
+	For multiple processors, execute something like:

 		mpirun -n N fd3d -i INPUT_NAME

 	where `INPUT_NAME` is the base name of the input files, and `N` is the number of processors.
+The command for executing a program on multiple processors may not be `mpirun` on you system; for example, it can be `mpirun_rsh` or `mpiexec`.
+See the user guide of your system to find out the exact command.

-	Instead of running `fd3d` interactively, you can submit a batch job script if your system manages a job queue, e.g. TORQUE Resource Manager.
+	Instead of running `fd3d` interactively, you can submit a batch job script if your system manages a job queue, e.g. PBS/TORQUE or SLURM.
 Refer to the user guide of your system for more detail about writing a batch job script.
-Also, see the example batch job script in batchjob/ direrctory.
+Also, see the example batch job script in `$FD3D_ROOT/batchjob/` direrctory.

 5. Check the standard output.